 Set-List : Hang ‘Em High / The Fighting 69th / Sunday Hardcore Matinee / Deeds Not Words / Johnny, I Hardly Knew Ya / Never Alone / Time to Go / Cruel / Going Out in Style / Take ‘Em Down / Echoes on A. Street / Devil’s Brigade / Boys on the Docks / The Dirty Glass / The State of Massachusetts / The Irish Rover / The Burden / Your Spirit’s Alive / 1953 / Barroom Hero / I’m Shipping Up to Boston / Encore / Kiss Me, I’m Shitfaced / Skinhead on the MBTA / T.N.T.
 (AC/DC cover) /

 Now seems the perfect time to mention the #1 Dropkick Murphys group on Facebook.
 Ran by fans for fans.
 Simply click the link and join up and join in the Murphys related fun.

-Thanks to Raymond Lloyd Ball.
+Thanks to Ray Ball for the great review and all photos.
 He has already featured on these pages as the driving force behind The Fighting 69th from Buffalo.
-The review of his 2-volume set of Dropkick Murphys covers was one of the most viewed of that year.
+The review of his 2-volume set of Dropkick Murphys covers was one of the most viewed of the year.
 One of the most prolific and diverse artists in the Celtic-Punk scene we are proud to have Raymond on board the London Celtic Punks team.
 Writer, artist, musician he is a credit to the American-Irish community and you can find a wealth of his material available at his Bandcamp site .